 An unintrusive deal with Polydor allowed the band to make three stunning albums and pay back Mr. Glaisher, but the label didn't know how to handle the band and the more influential music journalists shied away for whatever reason, though the coverage the band did receive tended to be glowing.
 Only "Independence Day," from the first album, managed to chart in the U.K. The albums were not distributed in the States, but the band did support Gang of Four during some 1982 dates and were shocked at the reception they received -- the result of spins on college radio stations.

-At this point, the Comsats came to a full realization that their efforts at pleasing others -- label heads and consumers alike -- had been fruitless.
+At this point, the Comsat Angels came to a full realization that their efforts at pleasing others -- label heads and consumers alike -- had been fruitless.
 They signed with RPM/Thunderbird in the U.K. and Caroline in the States, and released 1992's My Mind's Eye, a toughened updated of the 1979-1982 period.
 Unsurprisingly, it was met with commercial indifference and spotty critical praise.
 Kevin Bacon, who had started to produce other artists, left the band after its release.
 Terry Todd came in as Bacon's replacement on bass, and Simon Anderson was added as second guitarist.
-In 1995, the band issued The Glamour, their hardest album.
+In 1995, the Comsats issued The Glamour, their hardest album.
 It would also be their last.